The Mobile SDK lets you push notifications to your customers with an iOS or Android application.

 - Click on the Edit icon of a campaign touchpoint.

 - If this is a new campaign or touchpoint, select the app push channel from the prompt.
-If this is an omnichannel campaign, check out this resource to add additional channels to an existing touchpoint.
+If this is an omnichannel campaign, add channels to an existing touchpoint.

 - Review the following options: